Seteco/Somorrostro/Monitoring-SYNPROXY.md

  - **[Working with SYNPROXY](https://github.com/firehol/firehol/wiki/Working-with-SYNPROXY)**
  - **[Working with SYNPROXY and traps](https://github.com/firehol/firehol/wiki/Working-with-SYNPROXY-and-traps)**

-# Real-time performance monitoring of Linux Anti-DDoS Protection
+# Real-time monitoring of Linux Anti-DDoS Protection

 As of today (Apr 9th, 2016) netdata is able to monitor in real-time (per second updates) the operation of the Linux Anti-DDoS protection.